-Syracuse University's College of Visual and Performing Arts (SU:VPA) has appointed Stephanie James the founding director of the college’s forthcoming School of Art.
+Syracuse University's College of Visual and Performing Arts (VPA) has appointed Stephanie James the founding director of the college’s forthcoming School of Art.

 James is a fine artist and currently associate dean and head of the School of Visual Arts at Arts University Bournemouth (AUB), United Kingdom.
 She will assume the duties of director on July 1 and will also serve as a professor on the School of Art faculty.

 As founding director, James will work alongside the faculty in defining, implementing and sustaining a progressive vision of the study and practice of visual arts in the 21st century.
 The forthcoming School of Art will be the result of a merger of the college’s existing Departments of Art and Foundation, which encompass programs in art education, ceramics, history of art, illustration, jewelry and metalsmithing, painting, printmaking, sculpture and the foundational courses required for VPA students pursing a bachelor of fine arts degree.
 The faculty is also developing a new bachelor of science degree for students who want to combine studio and creative art practices with a broader liberal arts background.

 “I’m delighted to welcome Stephanie to the college and look forward to working with her as she assumes this critical role,” says VPA Dean Ann Clarke.
 “Her experiences as an artist, scholar, curator and administrator will allow her to establish the School of Art as a leader in undergraduate and graduate education and research.
 She will be a strong advocate for the school’s faculty and students and a willing collaborator with those within and outside of VPA.”